 Livingston College Distinguished Alumni and Livingston Legacy Awards

 Approximately every two years, the Livingston Alumni Association presents the Livingston College Distinguished Alumni Awards and Livingston Legacy Award (for faculty and staff).
-See the award descriptions and a list of previous honorees.
+See the award descriptions and bios for all honorees.

 The 2015 LAA Distinguished Alumni and Livingston Legacy Awards were presented Tuesday, November 10, at the Rutgers Club.